-- Assure yourself that the water within your oral health practice environment meets New Zealand drinking water standards; information on the quality of water way be obtained from the local water authority. - All dental equipment with waterlines that deliver water to any device that enter the patient's mouth (such as handpieces, scalers and air/water syringes) are to be fitted with an anti-retraction valve to minimise backflow of contaminated fluids from the oral cavity. - > Flush waterlines for at least two minutes at the start of each day and for 30 seconds after each patient, and as directed by the manufacturer. - Chemically treat waterlines according to the manufacturer's directions.
-The use of an independent water supply (fitted bottle) system is encouraged as it makes chemical treatment such as periodic or continuous chemical germicide treatment easier and allows for use of water treated by reverse osmosis (RO) or other approaches recommended by the manufacturer. - Monitor the microbial levels in water from dental waterlines by testing regularly, as described by the manufacturer or at least annually, and document the results.
-The acceptable number of bacteria in water used as a coolant/irrigant for non-surgical dental procedures is <200 CFU/ml (international safe limit for safe water in medical applications). - Where testing shows levels above 200 CFU/ml, carry out a sanitising treatment (shock treatment) according to the manufacturer's instructions.
-Test again until you have three consecutive months of acceptable levels.
+- Assure yourself that the water within your oral health practice environment meets New Zealand drinking water standards; information on the quality of water way be obtained from the local water authority. - All dental equipment with waterlines that deliver water to any device that enter the patient's mouth (such as handpieces, scalers and air/water syringes) are to be fitted with an anti-retraction valve to minimise backflow of contaminated fluids from the oral cavity. - > Flush waterlines for at least two minutes at the start of each day and for 30 seconds after each patient, and as directed by the manufacturer. - Chemically treat waterlines according to the instructions for use.
+The use of an independent water supply (fitted bottle) system is encouraged as it makes chemical germicide treatment easier and allows for use of water treated by reverse osmosis (RO) or other approaches recommended by the manufacturer. - Monitor the microbial levels in water from dental waterlines by testing regularly and documenting the results.
+Testing can be undertaken by the practice using commercially available tests or outsourced to laboratories.
+The acceptable number of bacteria in water used as a coolant/irrigant for non-surgical dental procedures is <200 CFU/ml (international safe limit for safe water in medical applications). - Where testing shows levels above 200 CFU/ml, carry out a sanitising treatment (shock treatment) according to the instructions for use.
+Risk-assess to determine next steps, which may include seeking professional advice. - > Have a dental waterline microfilter system fitted that purifies and/or treats incoming water to remove or inactivate microorganisms, if required. - > For procedures with increased risk of infection, use sterile saline or sterile water as a coolant/irrigant.